And which motorized trailer dolly is best for you?

 Our boat trailer dollies and XL can be operated manually by using the included hand crank as a trailer hand dolly, utilizing the low or high gear.
 For added power, use the included Drill Attachment and a standard 18-20V Cordless Drill (we recommend DEWALT!) on the low gear, making it a motorized Boat Trailer or RV mover.

 Trailer Valet XL-Pro, the motorized and most powerful trailer puller yet!
 The XL-Pro takes the original XL a step further with its added handlebars and built-in 60V brushless drill, eliminating the need to bend over altogether!
 With exceptional power, control, durability, and duration, the XL-Pro is perfect for traveling further distances easily and comfortably with just the pull of a trigger.

-Our Electric Trailer Mover is designed to take the chore out of moving your trailer.
+Our Electric Trailer Movers / Electric Trailer Dollies are designed to take the chore out of moving your trailer.
 With the RVR you can now move your trailer without bending over or the need to use your own drill.
 The RVR comes with a rechargeable lithium-ion battery that can give you up to 30 minutes of runtime.
 The included remote control allows you to not only move your trailer with just the push of a button, but you can also do it from up to 40 feet away.
 Now you can move your trailer into tight spaces without having to ask someone else to help you look around the corners.